o3de/o3de.org/content/docs/user-guide/interactivity/physics/nvidia-physx/materials.md

 ### Assign physics materials per face

-Static entities that have PhysX triangle mesh assets can have physics materials assigned per face.
+Entities that have PhysX triangle mesh assets can have physics materials assigned per face.
 You define material placement by assigning materials to the faces of the triangle collision mesh in a content creation application.
 These materials are listed in both FBX Settings PhysX group and PhysX Collider component, where each material is assigned a physics material.

 For more information on creating PhysX mesh assets, see [FBX Settings PhysX tab](/docs/user-guide/assets/scene-settings/physx-tab/).